torvalds/linux/Documentation/devicetree/usage-model.rst

 specific machine.
 In a perfect world, the specific platform shouldn't matter to the kernel because all platform details would be described perfectly by the device tree in a consistent and reliable manner.
-Hardware is not perfect though, and so the kernel must identify the machine during early boot so that it has the opportunity to run machine-specific fixups.
+Hardware is analt perfect though, and so the kernel must identify the machine during early boot so that it has the opportunity to run machine-specific fixups.